Training structure

 Faculty of Science

-Second year mathematics program, part taught at Lycée Joffre :
+Second-year mathematics program, taught at Lycée Joffre:

-# Advanced probability
+# Advanced Probabilities

-# Analysis of functions of one variable
+# Additional analysis of functions of a variable

 # Functions of several variables